-transferring your old pc information and files to your new pc learning the basics
+transferring your old pc information and files to your new pc learning the basics beginning to use your software

-See the built-in Microsoft Windows Help and Support Center, described on page 37; search for transfer wizard, and select the overview article, Files and Settings Transfer Wizard overview.
+See the built-in Microsoft Windows Help and Support Center, described on page 39; search for transfer wizard, and select the overview article, Files and Settings Transfer Wizard overview.
 This information describes a Microsoft solution for moving your files onto your new PC.